 Once submitted, manuscripts are taken through a two-step formal evaluation process conducted by the Editorial Board and external reviewers.
 Only those articles that pass an internal evaluation by the Editorial Board will be sent out for external review.

 The review process lasts between five (5) and fifteen (15) weeks.
-Please note that the review process may take up to four (4) weeks longer around the Faculty of Law’s examination periods (November–December and March–April).
+Please note that the review process may take up to four (4) weeks longer around the Faculty of Law’s examination periods (November to December and March to April).
 We consequently recommend that you submit your piece outside of these periods.
 Questions regarding the status of submissions may be sent to journal.law@mcgill.ca.

 The following are some of the criteria used by the Editorial Board in assessing submissions:

-• Quality of scholarship: Quality and depth of research; originality of the author’s contribution, including presence of new and creative thought; plausibility of the author’s argument;
+• Quality of Scholarship: Quality and depth of research; originality of the author’s contribution to the research field, including presence of new and creative thought; plausibility of the author’s argument;

 Editorial Process

 The editors of the Journal approach the task of editing with an ethic of respect for the style and ideas of the authors whose work we publish.
-All texts published in the Journal are edited so as to conform to the style rules contained in the Canadian Guide to Uniform Legal Citation, 9th ed.
-Where the Citation Guide is silent on technical issues of grammar or matters of style, the Journal edits in accordance with its internal style manual.
-For English texts, editing decisions are based on the most current editions of the Chicago Manual of Style and the Canadian Oxford Dictionary, while French texts are edited in accordance with le Robert, le Grévisse and the Dictionnaire terminologique de l’office de la langue française.
+All texts published in the Journal are edited so as to conform to the style rules contained in the Canadian Guide to Uniform Legal Citation, 10th Edition (McGill Guide).
+Where the McGill Guide is silent on technical issues of grammar or matters of style, the Journal edits in accordance with its internal style manual.
+For English texts, editing decisions are based on the most current editions of the Chicago Manual of Style and the Canadian Oxford Dictionary, while French texts are edited in accordance with le Robertle Grévisse and the Vitrine linguistique of the Office de la langue française.
 With respect to the addition, deletion, clarification, or reorganization of content, editorial decisions may be based on the comments of internal or external reviewers.
-Final decisions on such matters, however, are left to the author.
+However, final decisions on such matters are left to the author.

 Authors are given appropriate opportunities to read and correct the proofs of the texts.